 Washington, Oct.
-13 .- The Japanese legation is in receipt of a dispatch from the foreign office at Tokio, containing a report of the Japanese consul at Tlen Tsin to the effect that the allied forces of Great Britaln, France, Germany, and Italy, would, on the 12th instant, march upon Pao Ting in three columns, the right under the British commander, the center under the German, and the left under the French, and the Japanese commander would take charge of the of Tagalogs in Northern Panay.
-The I island of Luzon.
+13,-The Japanese legation is in receipt of a dispatch from the foreign office at Tokio, containing a report of the Japanese consul at Tien Tsin to the effect that the allied forces of Great Britain, France, Germany, and Italy, would, on the 12th instant, march Paris, Oct.
+13 .- A trustworthy cable upon Pao Ting in three columns, the dispatch from Shanghai says that General Liu, the chief of the Black Flags, has left Canton at the head of a considerable force and that he will traverse | defense of Pekin.

-TAGALOGS ATTACK AMERICANS.
+TAGALOGS ATTACK